MarkD833/SC104-SIO2-does-SPI/README.md

 The key is to configure the SIO/2 for synchronous mode with an external sync.
 Note that I'm using an SIO/2 device and only channel A can do this.
 The limitation is due to the various bonding options for the SIO/0, SIO/1 and SIO/2 chips and what signals are not present.
 With the SIO/2, there is no SYNC_B pin.

+My test SPI device is a Microchip 25LC256 SPI EEPROM that I've programmed with a known block of data.

 Below is what I've achieved so far:

 # SPI Transmit